 On February 12 at the Ray Dolby Theatre in Soho, London, Alien: Isolation‘s design lead Clive Lindop, lead UI artist Jon McKellan, and lead game designer Gary Napper stood up before an assembly of forty to fifty fans to give them a behind the scenes look at their game.
 I travelled nearly five hundred miles from my home in Scotland to London on an overnight bus to attend.
 The presentation itself was mostly a reiteration of everything they said at the time of the game’s reveal.
 It wasn’t particularly revealing in terms of showing us anything new, but it did delineate further the game’s design ethos and the intentions of the developers.

 Central to this is Alien’s ‘used universe’ aesthetic.
 Creative Assembly studied the film’s production details (loaned to them by Twentieth Century Fox in a three terabyte package) meticulously.
-They looked at blueprints and continuity photographs and reams of concept art.
+They looked at blueprints, continuity photographs and reams of concept art.
 Then they duplicated the style of the film’s artists in order to create environments that looked as though they belonged within (and subsequently leapt from) Alien itself.
 They did likewise with the score, re-recording and supplementing it in the process.
 Now, borrowing the film’s visuals and audio is double-edged.

 The game can mimic Scott’s film down to the nuts and bolts holding the spaceships and stations together, but can it surprise players who know Jerry Goldsmith’s every cue?
 Can it frighten fans with a creature that they frequently visit in their fan-art and fiction, never mind their nightmares?
-To their credit Creative Assembly are well aware of the benefits and limitations that mimicking Alien can bring, and they made a point to stress that they don’t want players interpreting the musical cues to divine when the Alien will attack, and they hope to create situations where the last thing the player wishes to do is stand up and scrutinise the Alien’s design (but if you can, please do.
+To their credit, Creative Assembly is well aware of the benefits and limitations that mimicking Alien can bring, and they made a point to stress that they don’t want players interpreting the musical cues to divine when the Alien will attack, and they hope to create situations where the last thing the player wishes to do is stand up and scrutinise the Alien’s design (but if you can, please do.
 It’s almost meticulous and very encouraging to behold).

 Regarding the titular monster, the team wanted to bring Giger’s Alien back into the mix, at least in terms of its biomechanical design and single-mindedness.
 Giger’s Alien, they pointed out, was the most honest character in the film.
 Where the Nostromo’s crew members bickered and struggled and jockeyed amongst themselves, the Alien’s goal was never in doubt.
 Every encounter with it resulted in death.
 Creative Assembly want to bring that purity of purpose back to a series which has lately treated its namesake as a crawling bullet-sponge.